sablier-labs/docs/docs/guides/lockup/guides/01-local-environment.md

 $ echo "@prb/math/=node_modules/@prb/math/" >> remappings.txt
 ```

 That's it!
-You should now have a functional development environment to start building onchain Sablier integrations.
+You should now have a functional development environment to start building onchain Lockup integrations.
+Let's
-Let's run a quick test to confirm everything is set up properly.
+run a quick test to confirm everything is set up properly.

 ## Sample contract